Emmanuel-Oreofe/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-print the result of power
+results of breath to the power of love